 Our team in Peru organize monthly network meetings with the teachers for all Teaching volunteers and weekly workshops.
 The network meetings provide a greater insight into the educational system in Peru and the background of the placement where you are working.
 The workshops provide practical advice and suggestions regarding lesson plans and activities to carry out at placements.

-The schools in Peru also have a 2-week long break around the end of July and start of August.
+The schools in Peru also have a break for two weeks around the end of July and start of August.
 During this time volunteers help with a variety of community projects.

 Our teaching programs will provide an invaluable opportunity for two different cultures to learn from each other.
 Teaching in Peru is one way to build relationships and have a rewarding international volunteer experience.